Elswick, Newcastle upon Tyne: History

-Elswick today
+Present

 Present day Elswick consists of a number of distinct neighbourhoods including the Adelaide Terrace area, Bentinck Estate, Condercum and Denhill Park, Cruddas Park (part renamed Riverside Dene), Elswick Triangle, Gill Street and the Courts, Grainger Park, Jubilee Estate, North Benwell, and both from the St John's and St Paul's areas.
 The local authority ward also incorporates Newcastle College, and the Utilita Arena Newcastle.
 As of the 2021 census, Elswick had one of the lowest White populations in Newcastle (43.5%), with a large Asian demographic (35.2%).
 1 in 10 residents are Black.
 Elswick has a slight Muslim plurality (39.3%), with Christians (36.2%) and religiously unaffiliated (21.6%) comprising almost all the remainder.
 Its population stood at 16,126.

 The ward profile shows Elswick is the ward with the highest percentage of children under 14 years in Newcastle and has a lower than average number of senior citizens (10%) than Newcastle as a whole.
 Elswick has a lower-than-average number of houses in owner-occupation (26.3% compared with 49.9% for Newcastle city).

+Cruddas Park

+Cruddas Park are a set of 5 high-rise flat apartments in Elswick.
+The site began construction in 1961, and finished in 1969, as part of redevelopment in the area.
+There were originally 10 tower blocks, but 5 were demolished in 2012.

+Cruddas Park House contains Cruddas Park Shopping Centre, which lays mostly in abandonment, likely due to repeated criminal behavior, such as theft.
+Cruddas Park House also contains a Newcastle College Campus, which includes a library.

+Geography

+Elswick sits not far from the River Tyne.
+One point, there was a small tributary of the Tyne named the Elswick Burn, which had its source at Elswick Park, and flows towards the Tyne, but it currently is entirely culverted except for a small section of the stream.